pun-master-general/ProRevengeBestOf/README.md

 # ProRevengeBestOf

-Script for /r/ProRevenge Best of
+Used to return the top three nominations in each category for /r/ProRevenge's Best of 2016 awards.